 What I believe

 The interesting decisions at startup scale aren't about people — they're about commitments.
 What slice ships first.
 What hire comes second.
 What rituals survive the team doubling.
-The job of a senior operator is to make those commitments cleanly, not to defer them through process or hide them behind frameworks.
+My job is to make those commitments cleanly, not to defer them through process or hide them behind frameworks.
 AI changes the work — it doesn't change that.

-If you're working on something ambitious and want an operator on your side, reach out.
-I take a small number of engagements at a time, and the intro call is the right place to figure out whether one of them is yours.
+If you're working on something ambitious, I'd like to hear about it.
+Grab 30 minutes on my calendar I take a small number of engagements at a time, and the intro call is the right place to figure out whether one of them is yours.